 To the well-intentioned consumer, the seemingly back-and-forth nature of egg recommendations can be frustrating.
 For years the American Heart Association recommended limiting egg intake due to their high cholesterol content, yet in 2015 the Dietary Guidelines ultimately dropped these restrictions saying eggs are part of a healthy diet.
-Recently, a study published by the New York Times put eggs back on the naughty list.
+Recently, an article published by the New York Times put eggs back on the naughty list.
 What gives?
 We are here to put the science to bed once and for all.

 One problem with the findings in observational studies and the NYT report is that they don’t often control for other factors.
 For egg studies, other dietary components like intake of refined carbohydrates and high saturated fat foods, and low intake of dietary fiber are also very important factors that can contribute to health.
 It is difficult to evaluate someone’s overall diet as opposed to their intake of a singular food using observational studies.

-When people consume eggs it’s typically in conjunction with saturated fat and carbohydrate-heavy foods like bacon, cheese, potatoes, and white bread.⁵ These types of foods will contribute to increased risk for cardiovascular disease, yet if egg intake is what’s being measured, it makes eggs look like the culprit.
+When people consume eggs it’s typically in conjunction with saturated fat and carbohydrate-heavy foods like bacon, cheese, potatoes, and white bread.
+These types of foods will contribute to increased risk for cardiovascular disease, yet if egg intake is what’s being measured, it makes eggs look like the culprit.
 This is why it is critical to examine the diet as a whole and not each food individually.

-Are egg whites the answer?
+Are egg whites healthier than eating the whole egg?

 Not unless you have a color preference!
 The difference in egg color doesn’t correlate to its nutritional value, it simply is indicative of the mother hen’s color.
 The same goes for the intensity of the yolk color, which is related to the type of hen feed.